Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 1. The first section of interest in orange shows the naming convention given to every screenshot that is meant to be taken, beginning with 'DM' and then some set of 5 to 12 characters with a .dat extension.
-2. The file path in which all these screenshots will get stored at - at the Themes folder of Windows in the User account.
+2. The file path in which all these screenshots will get stored at - in the Themes folder of Windows in the User account.
 3. The time difference between each screenshot will be 30 seconds.

 Amongst these files in the Themes folder, there's one in question that mentions a successful capture of Airbuzzed's code.
-So it's safe to say there was intention to get a hold of this piece of code that's probably Intellectual Property.
+So it's safe to say there was intention to get hold of this piece of code that's probably Intellectual Property.

 ![image](lab_qns_images/32_filght_algo_screenshot.jpg)